hispindia/portalMockAPI/README.md

 then

-node server.js // to run server.js file
+node server.js // to run server.js file for UPHMIS Dashboard. node api.js --portal=bcpm // to run api.js file for BCPM API
+node api.js --portal=hausala // to run api.js file for Hausala

+//Scheduling

+node api.js // cron job run automatically 1st of every month at 12 noon for hausala api and 2nd of every month at 12 noon for bcpm